Plitvice Lakes National Park is composed of sixteen interlocking lakes that are generally visited in two groups: the Upper lakes and the Lower lakes.

 Surrounded by reeds, Gradinsko lake is a favourite nesting place of ducks.
-From its shores, there are peaceful views over the park.
 The lake covers 8.1 hectares and is 10m deep.

-Great Burget is the last great barrier of the Upper Lakes is Great Burget, more of a pond than a lake.
+Burget is the last great barrier of the Upper Lakes but it is more of a pond than a lake.

 Back to civilization at Kozjak lake!
 Here's where to have a drink, a bite to eat or use the restroom.

 Kozjak is the largest lake of the Plitvice lake system at about 3km long, covering 81.5 hectares and it's the last lake in the Upper Lakes.
 In the middle of the 46.4m-deep lake is a small oval island, Štefanija's island, which now contains a restaurant.
 Kozjak Lake is notable for the ever-changing colours of the water, a spectacle you can admire from your hotel room as Plitvice hotels have rooms overlooking this lake.